They love what they love!

 Alas, kids love what they love!
 They don’t love abstractions or philosophies of education or humanities or the arts.
 They love their dogs.
 They love the Wii.
 They love horse-back riding and Legos and running through the house and skiing.
-They love paging through fashion magazines and stripping naked and coloring on the walls and jumping on the trampoline and doing all the math problems in their heads and reading Harry Potter seven times.
+They love paging through fashion magazines and coloring on the walls and jumping on the trampoline and doing all the math problems in their heads and reading the The Mouse and the Motorcycle seven times.
 They love Oreo cookies and live baseball games and zip lines and mud.

 Weirdly, any one of these “loves” expresses the abstraction “love of learning” because in every moment of every day, your kids are learning about the stuff they love.
 It’s as natural as breathing.
 They love learning about what they love.

 Still, as a society, as parents, we do value education is its traditional sense (that body of information both practical and cultural) that we hope to convey across the transom of little kid attention spans and teenage boredom and immaturity.
 Sometimes in the zeal we have to make that connection happen, we trample their spirits or constrict their education to what we love and override their subjective experience entirely.

 We miss chances to accomplish both at once,

 or to manage the way we teach so that it capitalizes on that practical,

 natural enthusiasm for new ideas and experiences your kids